legendkartik45/Rozgar-app/README.md

 # Rozgar

 Problem Statement :
-  1. Develop an android application for skilled labour for searching and choosing work according to their skills.
+  1. Develop real-time android application for skilled labour for searching and choosing work according to their skills.
   2. Provide a framework for medium connecting people who are looking for work as well as for job provider for finding labours easily.

 Objectives :